prodiptaPromit/Design-Patterns-Implementation/README.md

 # Design-Patterns-Implementation
-Here I saved all my Design Patterns Implementations I learned in my Design Patterns Course.
+Here I actually stored all my Design Patterns' implementations which I learned in my Design Patterns Course.
+All these patterns are implemented by usign C# programming language.